Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Can a Minor Open a Bank Account?

 Usually, you must be 18, or the age of majority in your state, to open a bank account without a parent or guardian.
-But there are ways in which a minor can have his or her name on a bank account.
+But there are ways in which a minor can open a bank account and have his or her name on it.
 Some popular options include:

 Custodial Accounts